-Yahoo! reportedly aware that the entire database of its users (billions of usernames, email addresses, phone numbers, birthdays, passwords, and security questions) was hijacked by Russian hackers in December of 2014.
+Yahoo! allegedly knew that its entire user database (billions of usernames, email addresses, phone numbers, dates of birth, passwords and security questions, from Russian hackers in December 2014.

 Security staff advised Yahoo! (the administration and the legal department of the company), who decided not to report it to anyone.